box/box-developer-changelog/content/2025/09-17-box-next-generation-sdk-deprecation.md

 All future development, including new features and updates for the Next Generation SDKs, will be delivered through Box core SDKs starting with version `v10`.
 Currently, `v10` is available as a separate branch.

 For more information and migration guides, see the [SDK versioning strategy document][versioning].
-Follow developer changelog for future updates.
+Follow the developer changelog for future updates.

 ## Where to get support